Shvngj/Strategy-Consultant-Virtual-Experience-Program-BCG/README.md

 This repository contains the files for my BCG Strategy Consulting Virtual Experience Program.

 ## Project Description
-This programme approaches a real world proble statement for a Strategy and Technology Consultant Role including:
+This programme approaches a real world problem statement for a Strategy and Technology Consultant Role including:
 - Market Research
 - Data Analysis
 - Understanding consumer needs